NeuroTechX/ntx_slack_archive/eegdata.md

  >Hmmm about a week at this point.
 I've laid a foundation but I wasn't approaching it from an ERP perspective

+5/15/2017 7:47 PM

+ **jfrayshe** :

+ >I'm really attempting to use a eeg data to demonstrate neural oscillations as a feature extraction